2012 National League Wild Card Game

 The 2012 National League Wild Card Game was a play-in game during Major League Baseball's (MLB) 2012 postseason played between the National League's (NL) two wild card teams, the St. Louis Cardinals and the Atlanta Braves.
-It was held at Turner Field in Atlanta, on October 5, 2012, at 1:07 p.m.
+It was held at Turner Field in Atlanta, on October 5, 2012, at 5:07 p.m.
 EDT.
 The Cardinals won by a 6–3 score and advanced to play the Washington Nationals in the NL Division Series.
-In addition to being the inaugural NL Wild Card Game, it is notable for being the final game of Chipper Jones's career, as well as for a controversial infield fly rule call made by umpire Sam Holbrook.
+In addition to being the inaugural NL Wild Card Game, it is notable for being the final game of Chipper Jones’ career, as well as for a controversial infield fly rule call made by umpire Sam Holbrook.
 The game was televised on TBS.

 Game results

 Line score

 The Braves started Kris Medlen, who had a 9–0 win–loss record and 0.97 earned run average (ERA) in 12 games started during the 2012 season.
 The Cardinals selected Kyle Lohse, who had a 16–3 win–loss record and 2.86 ERA during the season, as their starting pitcher.

 Lohse allowed a two-run home run to David Ross in the second inning.
 The Cardinals scored three runs in the fourth inning, in which Chipper Jones committed a throwing error, taking a 3–2 lead.
 Medlen allowed a home run to Matt Holliday in the sixth inning.
 After the Cardinals scored two more runs in the top of the seventh inning, the Braves scored one in the bottom of the seventh.